Top 10 Jacqueline Wilson Children’s Books

 10. Bad Girls (1996)

-Bad Girls tells the story of Mandy, a girl who is bullied at school by a girl called Kim.
-Mandy makes friends with a new neighbour, a fostered older girl called Tanya with whom she quickly becomes friends.
+Bad Girls tells the story of Mandy, a ten-year-old who is bullied at school by a girl called Kim.
+Mandy meets a new neighbour, a fostered older girl called Tanya with whom she quickly becomes friends.

 Mandy has elderly parents and is bullied for her childish hair and glasses, and her newfound friendship with the older and "cooler" Tanya gives her hope for the future as they promise to be best friends forever.
 However, Tanya is battling her own personal demons which threaten to get Mandy into trouble.